Tritlo/ExampleHolePlugin/djinn-plugin/README.md

 `DjinnBridge` is based on the `djinn-ghc` package by Alejandro Serrano but modified to use `TcM` directly.

 Note!
-Needs to a custom branch of GHC [currently in submission](https://gitlab.haskell.org/ghc/ghc/merge_requests/153).
+Needs a freshly built GHC HEAD.

 Example Output
 -----------------